Carlyle Hotel: Entertainment

-The hotel's Cafe Carlyle has featured jazz performers throughout the years.
+The hotel's Café Carlyle has featured jazz performers throughout the years.
 George Feyer was the club's first resident performer from 1955 to 1968, interspersing his piano performances with commentary on current events.
 Feyer was succeeded by Bobby Short, who performed there five days a week and eight months a year; Short gave regular performances until 2004, the year before his death.
-During Short's time at the Cafe Carlyle, the club became increasingly known as a jazz club, differentiating itself from the city's many other supper clubs.
-Although there had been a less formal atmosphere at the Cafe Carlyle when Short began performing there, by the 1970s it had gained a reputation as the "classiest saloon in town" where reservations were required.
+During Short's time at the Café Carlyle, the club became increasingly known as a jazz club, differentiating itself from the city's many other supper clubs.
+Although there had been a less formal atmosphere at the Café Carlyle when Short began performing there, by the 1970s it had gained a reputation as the "classiest saloon in town" where reservations were required.

-There have been other performers at the Cafe Carlyle over the years.
+There have been other performers at the Café Carlyle over the years.
 Some of these performers filled in for Short whenever he was on vacation; for example, Teddi King performed at the club in the 1970s, and George Shearing had brief performances at the hotel in 1979 and 1984.
-Alan Cumming gave a series of concerts at the Cafe Carlyle in June 2015; the album of the performance, Alan Cumming Sings Sappy Songs, features a photograph of Cumming shot in the doorway of the cafe.
-Other performers at the Cafe Carlyle have included Dixie Carter, the Modern Jazz Quartet, Woody Allen, Eartha Kitt, Isaac Mizrahi, and Rita Wilson.
-To celebrate the hotel's 75th anniversary, the Cafe Carlyle held numerous cabaret performances in 2004–2005, and in honor of Bobby Short's 100th birthday, the Cafe Carlyle hosted jazz performances from various artists in late 2024 and early 2025.
+Alan Cumming gave a series of concerts at the Café Carlyle in June 2015; the album of the performance, Alan Cumming Sings Sappy Songs, features a photograph of Cumming shot in the doorway of the cafe.
+Other performers at the Café Carlyle have included Dixie Carter, the Modern Jazz Quartet, Woody Allen, Eartha Kitt, Isaac Mizrahi, and Rita Wilson.
+To celebrate the hotel's 75th anniversary, the Café Carlyle held numerous cabaret performances in 2004–2005, and in honor of Bobby Short's 100th birthday, the Café Carlyle hosted jazz performances from various artists in late 2024 and early 2025.

 The performers at the Bemelmans Bar over the years have included Dick Wellstood, Marian McPartland, Peter Mintun, Loston Harris, Tony Bennett, Billy Joel, John Mayer, and Mariah Carey.
 Jazz pianist and vocalist Barbara Carroll performed at the bar for 14 years, and composer and pianist Earl Rose played there for 25 years.
 Paul McCartney, Cyndi Lauper, and Bono have also performed at the Carlyle Hotel.